skijit/notes/sound/musical-acoustics/chapter2.md

 ![radians](/resources/images/music/Circle_radians.gif)
     - Radians measure angles
         - the angle is obtained by measuring the the arc length in units of the radius.
-        - Since it's in units of the radius, the actual radius doesn't matter.
+        - Since it's in units of the radius, the actual radius doesn't matter, and thus circle size doesn't matter.
 - Recall also some basic radian to degree conversions:
     - ```- 2 \pi \rightarrow 360^\circ ```
     - ```- \pi \rightarrow 180^\circ ```